FhenixProtocol/fhenix-contracts/docs/SealedAddress.md

 ## SealedAddress

 _Utility structure providing clients with type context of a sealed output string.
-Returned from `FHE.sealoutputTyped` and `sealTyped` within the bindings.
+Return type of `FHE.sealoutputTyped` and `sealTyped` within the binding libraries.
 `utype` representing Address is 12.
 See `FHE.sol` for more._

 ```solidity